 How to start an HGV agency

-If you’re an organised individual who can drive and is interested in getting goods from A to B, consider starting an HGV agency.
+If you’re an organised individual, able to drive and interested in getting goods from A to B, you should consider starting an HGV agency.
 Learn how here

 When you think about a heavy goods vehicle (HGV), you may think it’s all about the massive lorries that haul goods throughout the UK, or even across different countries.
 While that is one type of HGV, there are many more – for example, if you get a supermarket home-delivery, then chances are that truck is classified as a HGV.